Ly0n/awesome-robotic-tooling/README.md

 * [chilipie](https://github.com/futurice/chilipie-kiosk) - Easy-to-use Raspberry Pi image for booting directly into full-screen Chrome.
 * [pencil](https://github.com/evolus/pencil) - A tool for making diagrams and GUI prototyping that everyone can use.
 * [dynamic_reconfigure](https://wiki.ros.org/dynamic_reconfigure) - The focus of dynamic_reconfigure is on providing a standard way to expose a subset of a node's parameters to external reconfiguration.
-* [ddynamic_reconfigure](https://github.com/pal-robotics/ddynamic_reconfigure) - allows modifying parameters of a ROS node using the dynamic_reconfigure framework without having to write cfg files.
+* [ddynamic_reconfigure](https://github.com/pal-robotics/ddynamic_reconfigure) - Allows modifying parameters of a ROS node using the dynamic_reconfigure framework without having to write cfg files.
-* [elements](https://github.com/cycfi/elements) - is a lightweight, fine-grained, resolution independent, modular GUI library.
+* [elements](https://github.com/cycfi/elements) - A lightweight, fine-grained, resolution independent, modular GUI library.
-* [NanoGUI](https://github.com/wjakob/nanogui) - is a minimalistic cross-platform widget library for OpenGL 3.x or higher.
+* [NanoGUI](https://github.com/wjakob/nanogui) - A minimalistic cross-platform widget library for OpenGL 3.x or higher.

 ### Acoustic User Interface
-* [pyo](https://github.com/belangeo/pyo) - is a Python module written in C containing classes for a wide variety of audio signal processing types.
+* [pyo](https://github.com/belangeo/pyo) - A Python module written in C containing classes for a wide variety of audio signal processing types.
 * [rhasspy](https://github.com/synesthesiam/rhasspy) - Rhasspy (pronounced RAH-SPEE) is an offline, multilingual voice assistant toolkit inspired by Jasper that works well with Home Assistant, Hass.io, and Node-RED.
 * [mycroft-core](https://github.com/MycroftAI/mycroft-core) - Mycroft is a hackable open source voice assistant.
-* [DDSP](https://github.com/magenta/ddsp) - is a library of differentiable versions of common DSP functions (such as synthesizers, waveshapers, and filters).
+* [DDSP](https://github.com/magenta/ddsp) - A library of differentiable versions of common DSP functions (such as synthesizers, waveshapers, and filters).
-* [NoiseTorch](https://github.com/lawl/NoiseTorch) - creates a virtual microphone that suppresses noise, in any application.
+* [NoiseTorch](https://github.com/lawl/NoiseTorch) - Creates a virtual microphone that suppresses noise, in any application.
-* [DeepSpeech](https://github.com/mozilla/DeepSpeech) - is an open source Speech-To-Text engine, using a model trained by machine learning techniques based on Baidu's Deep Speech research paper.
+* [DeepSpeech](https://github.com/mozilla/DeepSpeech) - An open source Speech-To-Text engine, using a model trained by machine learning techniques based on Baidu's Deep Speech research paper.
 * [waveglow](https://github.com/NVIDIA/waveglow) - A Flow-based Generative Network for Speech Synthesis.